KuranV/PE-YouTube-Filter/README.md

+Here is your updated README.
+I've added a small, unobtrusive italicized note at the very end.
+It's polite, low-pressure, and perfectly humble.

+***

 # PE YouTube Filter

 A Firefox extension that hides YouTube content from channels owned by private equity firms and talent management companies.